 Women are the Real Unicorns When it Comes to Fintech

-by Holt Accelerator | June 13, 2019
+by webmaster | June 13, 2019

 Here at Holt Fintech Accelerator, we’ve spent the past 3 months recruiting early-stage fintechs to apply to our program.
 With the application period officially closing tomorrow, we’ve been able to get an overview of the challenges in recruiting female-led fintechs into our ecosystem.
 We believe that closing the gender gap in fintech depends on us having honest conversations about the numbers.